Safety and Health Management System

 3. Implementation and operation

-underpinned by effective staff involvement and participation through appropriate consultation, the use of the safety committee where it exists and representation systems,
+- underpinned by effective staff involvement and participation through appropriate consultation, the use of the safety committee where it exists and the safety representation system and,

 back to top